SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Dataset

 \section{Dataset}

-\method\ is designed to evaluate representation steering methods by testing whether interventions can reliably steer a specific target behavior while minimizing unintended effects on others.
-Unlike prior work that focuses narrowly on individual alignment objectives, \method\ supports comprehensive evaluation across a diverse set of behavioral axes, enabling controlled comparisons and analysis of behavioral entanglement.
+\method\ is designed to evaluate representation steering methods by testing whether interventions can reliably steer a specific perspective while minimizing unintended effects on others.
+Unlike prior work that focuses narrowly on individual alignment objectives, \method\ supports comprehensive evaluation across a diverse set of axes, enabling controlled comparisons and analysis of entanglement (Figure~\ref{fig:distribution}).
+With this structure, researchers can assess whether steering a specific perspective (e.g., reducing hallucination) induces undesirable changes in other perspectives like sycophancy or commonsense morality.

-To assess steering effectiveness as well as unintended entanglements effects, the benchmark distinguishes between \textbf{primary behaviors}, which are explicitly targeted by steering interventions, and \textbf{secondary behaviors}, which are not directly steered but may shift as side effects.
-This structure allows researchers to assess whether steering a specific behavior—such as reducing hallucination—induces undesirable changes in non-target behaviors like sycophancy or commonsense morality.
-Each primary dataset follows a fixed 40/10/50 train/validation/test split and is stratified by subcategory (if applicable) to ensure robust evaluation.
-To support contrastive direction generation, we also include negative examples with an incorrect answer for all primary tasks, creating them if they do not exist.
-We next describe the behavioral categories in the benchmark, starting with primary alignment objectives.